v-pbartley/openhack-mc4h/Challenge-09/ReadMe.md

 * Share anonymized data with a group not affiliated with your organization

 ## Prerequisites
 * Deployed and populated Azure API for FHIR.
-If the data you have loaded does not include Immunization or Patient Resources go ahead and [load this bundle](https://github.com/kamoclav/openhack-mc4h-2/blob/main/Challenge-9/synthea_sample_data_fhir_r4%20OpenHack.zip).
+If the data you have loaded does not include Immunization or Patient Resources go ahead and [load this bundle](https://github.com/kamoclav/openhack-mc4h-2/blob/main/Challenge-9/synthea_sample_data_fhir_r4%20OpenHack.zip) for a small dataset or check out [Synthea](https://synthetichealth.github.io/synthea/) for a larger dataset.
 * Deployed Azure Data Lake Storage Gen2

 ## Step 1: Review sample anonymization configuration and customize if needed